canelkatmis/eks-gitops-demo/README.md

-# eks-demo
+# eks-gitops-demo

-Create your EKS environment and deploy apps to it while using only GitHub.
+Create an EKS environment from scratch and build/deploy apps to it while using only GitHub.

-GitHub SCM > GitHub Actions > Terraform Cloud > AWS EKS > Apply application
+GitHub SCM > GitHub Actions > Terraform Cloud > AWS EKS > Deploy apps

-*GitOps as infra > create and update your whole EKS environment*
+*GitOps for infra > create and update your whole EKS environment*

-*GitOps as app mgmt > build and deploy applications to EKS*
+*GitOps for app mgmt > build and deploy applications to EKS*

-No 3rd party tools
+- No 3rd party tools
-No webhook
+- No webhook

 |**Trigger**|**Path**|**Condition**|**Action**|